NEUROIMAGING / COMPUTED TOMOGRAPHY

 - PC-ASPECTS was designed to evaluate changes in the posterior circulation

-- there are commercial programs available for the automatic evaluation of ASPECTS (e.g., BRAINOMIX)
+- commercial software programs are available for automated ASPECTS evaluation (e.g., BRAINOMIX)

 MCA territory

-- a 10-point quantitative CT scan score used for patients with stroke in MCA territory
+- a 10-point quantitative CT scan score used for evaluating patients with stroke in the MCA territory

-- 10 points are normal; 1 point is subtracted from the initial score of 10 for each region with early signs of ischemia
+- a score of 10 points indicates a normal finding; 1 point is subtracted from the initial score of 10 for each region exhibiting early signs of ischemia

 - C – caudate nucleus